vmvihari/AzureTraining/StorageServices/Concepts/02-BlobContainers.md

 2. **Enable data protection**: Use soft delete and versioning for critical data
 3. **Follow security best practices**: Default to private, use SAS tokens, audit public containers
 4. **Organize logically**: Use clear naming conventions and separate containers by purpose
+5. **Soft Delete for Containers**: Retains deleted containers for a specified retention period
+6. **Soft Delete for Blobs**: Retains deleted blobs for a specified retention period
+7. **Blob Versioning**: Automatically maintains previous versions of a blob

 **Remember**: Storage account-level public access must be enabled before container-level public access works.